-Sadly, they often succeed in goading bosses into punishing or even firing these workers: two wellknown examples are last year's firing of Jessica Price and Peter Fries from ArenaNet22 and the dismissal of Alison Rapp from Nintendo in 201623.
+Sadly, they often succeed in goading bosses into punishing or even firing these workers: two well-known examples are the firing of Jessica Price and Peter Fries from ArenaNet29 and the dismissal of Alison Rapp from Nintendo in 201630.
 Look a little closer and you'll discover these aren't isolated cases: in private conversation, in whisper networks, incidents like these are all too common.